crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

    Launch the Active Deploy with phase times that allow you to see progress fairly quickly.
 You can also see the status of the deployment.

- 1. Use the `cf active-deploy-create` command to create a new deployment.
+ 1. Use the **cf active-deploy-create** command to create a new deployment

 	It requires the names of the current (routed) version of the application and the new (unrouted) version.
+Label and phases are optional but convenient.

     `cf active-deploy-create hello_app_1 hello_app_1 --label activedeploy_lab --rampup 5m --test 5m --rampdown 2m`